 Here at Lady Seawards, we recognise the importance of working alongside parents and in partnership with them.
 Together, we can build a ‘bigger picture’ of the children and enjoy celebrating their success and achievements from both in school and at home.
-As well as planned parent consultation meetings and school reports, we also use Seesaw, collect wow moments and provide parent workshops throughout the year.
+As well as planned parent consultation meetings and school reports, we also use Dojo, collect wow moments and provide parent workshops throughout the year.

 "I think Seesaw is a good idea!
 To keep parents/carers connected with what is going on in the class regarding work."

 "I have really enjoyed using Seesaw and finding out more about my child's day and learning at school.
 I feel I can have a more informed discussion with my child about their school day and share the photos with him too.
 The photos then prompt him to tell me more about his time at school."

 "Great little window into what goes on during the school day and also gives an easier communication channel to our teacher.
 Also makes us feel more involved in child's learning."

 We frequently send out blank ‘wow moment’ slips to parents.
 These can then be brought back into school when the children have achieved something amazing at home.
 This could be getting dressed independently, practising riding their bike, learning how to swim, spotting signs of autumn in the woods etc. There are a range of things that we celebrate!
 Children then love to share their ‘wow moment’ with the rest of the class and we can celebrate these fantastic achievements together!